sonnynomnom/winter-hackathon-2020/codepedia/comments/comments.cpp.md

 # C++ Comments

+A comment is a piece of text within a program that is not executed.
+It can be used to provide additional information to aid in understanding the code.

 ## Single-line Comments

 Single-line comments are created using two consecutive forward slashes.
 The compiler ignores any text after `//` on the same line.